tomswinburne/tammber/README.md

 # TAMMBER

+**Coming 2026: an ASE/Python implementation of TAMMBER using [executorlib](https://github.com/pyiron/executorlib).
+Watch this space!**

 ### Temperature Accelerated Markov Model construction with Bayesian Estimation of Rates
 TAMMBER is a heavily modified variant of the [ParSplice](https://gitlab.com/exaalt/parsplice.git) code (see below).